seescoto/no_violence_pack/README.md

-# no_violence_pack
+# No violence pack

 A minecraft datapack that allows users to win (get to the end) and experience all the game has to offer on peaceful mode.
 The user doesn't have to kill any animals, fish for anything, or fight any mobs, but will still have the means to obtain all useful resources that exist in the game.

-Recipe images and json template from [destruc7ion's crafting site](https://crafting.thedestruc7ion.ca)
+Recipe images and json template from [destruc7ion's crafting site.](https://crafting.thedestruc7ion.ca)

 Resources listed as